TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-sharedimage-scalesets.md

 # Shared Image Gallery

-4 out of 5 customers resolve their Shared Image Gallery issues using below steps:<br>
+4 out of 5 customers resolve their Shared Image Gallery issues using the steps below:<br>

 ## **Recommended Steps**